-Tom Linden teaches courses in environmental and science journalism for undergraduate and graduate students.
+Tom Linden, M.D., teaches courses in environmental and science journalism for undergraduate and graduate students.
 His mission is to train science reporters across all media platforms to better communicate with the public on a variety of science, medical and environmental issues.

 Linden is also director of the School of Media and Journalism’s residential master's program.

 Linden is the author of "The New York Times Reader: Health & Medicine," published in 2011 by CQ Press.
 The book is a compendium of more than 50 stories from The New York Times, featuring condensed interviews with Times reporters and a how-to manual for aspiring medical and health reporters.

 For the last 24 years, he has been the medical anchor for "NEJM Journal Watch Audio General Medicine," distributed bimonthly by the Audio-Digest Foundation and the NEJM Group, a division of the Massachusetts Medical Society.
 Linden is also author of a chapter, "Medical Reporting for the Electronic Media," in the 2005 edition of the "Health Writer's Handbook" (Blackwell Publishing) by Barbara Gastel.
 Linden co-authored "Dr. Tom Linden's Guide to Online Medicine" (McGraw-Hill), one of the first consumer guides for medical resources on the Internet.

 Linden started in professional journalism as a staff writer for the Los Angeles Times while an undergraduate student at Yale University.
 Following graduation from the University of California San Francisco School of Medicine, he completed an internship at Herrick Hospital in Berkeley, California, and a residency in adult and child psychiatry at the Menninger Foundation in Topeka, Kansas.